isle-dev/BYTESIZED32-Refactored/README.md

 # BYTESIZED32
-Byte-sized text games for code generation tasks on virtual environments.
+RefactoredByte-sized32 text games for code generation tasks on virtual environments.

 ## Quickstart
 Clone the repository: